Keith Connors died on the 5th July 2017. Shortly before his death he helped write this obituary:

 The British Journal of Psychiatry has continued over this time to have prominent full-page promotional adverts for medications, such as stimulants for ADHD.
 Occasionally these adverts have appeared on the front cover as a “wrap-around”, such as this one for Strattera “now licensed to treat adults with ADHD”:

-In the month before the above advert was circulated to all members of the Royal College of Psychiatrists, the following invitation was cascaded to all psychiatrists in my former NHS locale by the Associate Medical Director:
+The above advert was circulated to all members of the Royal College of Psychiatrists and cascaded to all psychiatrists in my former NHS locale by the Associate Medical Director:

 At this time, 2013, I was part of the social media community.
 I shared with this community that my Associate Medical Director had cascaded the above sponsored “ADHD Academy” with all staff.
 I made no comment.
 I simply posted this as a fact.

-I share this now, nearly five years on as my experience has demonstrated how difficult it may be to question prevailing authority.
+I share this now, nearly five years on, as it demonstrates how difficult it may be to question prevailing authority.
 One has to have a certain courage to take this on.
 I have huge respect for both Dr Connors and his mentor Dr Eisenberg for also having the courage to challenge outcomes that they never envisaged.